-A new well-being centre in the heart of the City will be officially opened on Wednesday 7 October 2020 at 11am by Lord Mayor of the City of London, William Russell.
+A new well-being centre in the heart of the City will be officially opened on Wednesday, 7 October 2020 at 11am by the Lord Mayor of the City of London, William Russell.

 The new site, backed by £451,000 from the City of London Corporation, offers counselling and psychotherapy for workers and residents in the Square Mile and neighbouring boroughs (Tower Hamlets, Camden, Islington, Southwark, Hackney, Westminster, and Lambeth).

 The centre, located on Middlesex Street in the east of the City, has been offering virtual services during the pandemic and will now open within government COVID-19 guidelines.